pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     preserve the wrapping from the source document (that is, where there are nonsemantic newlines in the source, there will be nonsemantic newlines in the output as well).
-    Automatic wrapping does not currently work in HTML output.
     In `ipynb` output, this option affects wrapping of the contents of markdown cells.